3270 Extended Data Stream

 3270 Input Data

-Inbound data set from the terminal to an application can contain
+Inbound data sent from the terminal to an application can contain

 most important usually being the answer to "Which part of the screen